BenjaminWFox/website-2020/content/published/tech/how-to-organize-components-in-react.md

 ## Additional Detail <!-- omit in toc -->

-Again, if you want a more in depth look at how this works in practice, [read this next](/blog/tech/atomic-design-for-developers)!
+I've [written a longer article centered around these same rules](/blog/tech/atomic-design-for-developers), so read that next if you want a more in depth look at how this works in practice!

 ## Questions?
 Comments? <!-- omit in toc -->